 Visit our FAQ for general policies and park regulations.

 Peoples Natural Gas Park is owned and operated by the Johnstown Area Heritage Association.
-In addition to the AmeriServ Flood City Music Festival, JAHA produces various concerts and special events at the park -- current events are listed in the navigation bar to the right.
+In addition to the AmeriServ Flood City Music Festival, JAHA produces various concerts and special events at the park.
 The park is also used for public events produced by other organizations, such as Thunder in the Valley (produced by the Johnstown/Cambria County Convention & Visitors Bureau), as well as private events.

 The park is available to rent for private and public events.
 Click here for more information, or contact JAHA at 814-539-1889.

 Development of the Park

 Since the purchase of the park’s land in 2004, the Johnstown Area Heritage Association has been working to develop it as a permanent home for the music festival and as a catalyst for more special events.
 On May 23, 2011, a naming ceremony was held to name the park for the Peoples Natural Gas Co., which has donated $500,000 toward the project.
 Construction began in fall 2011 and was completed in May 2012.

 The master plan for the park is by L.R.
 Kimball.
 The master plan was developed with input from a study committee in 2005-2006, public meetings in 2006, and individual discussions with agencies that have supported the project or might use it.
 Primary contractors on the project are Wilson Construction Inc., Mervac Plumbing & Heating, Inc., Church & Murdock Electric, Inc. and JWF Industries.

 A $2 million matching grant from the Commonwealth of Pennsylvania Redevelopment Assistance Capital Project was awarded to JAHA in spring 2008 for the park’s development.
 In 2011, the Peoples Natural Gas donation completed the match.